Your Ultimate Guide to Blood Sugar Friendly Cocktails

 Extra Brut

-Living with diabetes and deciding to have a blood sugar friendly cocktail, with or without alcohol, you must have a plan.
-This guide gave you a framework to choose a drink wisely, and ways to improve blood sugar control by focusing on consistent habits, like hydration and a balanced diet.
+Living with diabetes and deciding to have a blood sugar-friendly cocktail, with or without alcohol, you must have a plan.
+This guide offers a framework to choose a drink wisely and ways to improve blood sugar control by focusing on consistent habits, like hydration and a balanced diet.

-Deciding to drink alcohol or not, you don't want to regret your choices and how you feel the next day and beyond.
-Always choose moderation and know your limits with what you choose to drink and to know how your blood sugar will respond.
+When deciding to drink alcohol or not, you don't want to regret your choices based on how you feel the next day and beyond.
+Always choose moderation and know your limits with what you choose to drink and know how your blood sugar will respond.